uccser/render/docs/source/developer/queue.rst

 - ``api_data/``: Contains pairs of API specifications and Python Implementation.

   + ``taskqueue_v1beta2.py``: The python implementation of the taskqueue api for version 1beta2.
   + ``taskqueue_v1beta2.api``: Google API description of the taskqueue REST API from the Google Discovery Service.
-This file have been modified to remove authorization scoping.
+This file has been modified to remove authorization scoping.

 - ``Dockerfile``: Dockerfile for building the webservice.
 - ``gunicorn.conf.py``: Gunicorn configuration.